MAdhavbhatia222/ML_Zoomcamp/Mid_Term/Readme.md

 3. Execute the `train.py` script to train the model on the dataset.

 ## License
 This project is released under the MIT License.
-For more information, see the `LICENSE` file in the repository.

 ## Contributors
 This project welcomes contributions from the community.
 If you have suggestions or improvements, feel free to open an issue or a pull request.